 Happy news!
 The San Diego Poke Company is finally opening their first restaurant!!
 I would scream with delight, but I’m much too dignified.

-After satisfying our separate cravings, we explored the other stands much more leisurely.
+After satisfying our separate cravings, we took our time to explore the other stands much more leisurely.

 - Bring cash!
 Not all vendors accept credit cards.